kura-labs-org/c4_deployment-9/README.md

 </p>
 <h1 align="center">C4_deployment-8<h1>

-Demonstrate your ability to work within a group to deploy an e-commerce application to ECS.
+Demonstrate your ability to work within a group to deploy an e-commerce application to EKS.

 - Create a separate GitHub repository for this application